 Established in 2016, the IUPAP Young Scientist Prize in the field of Magnetism is awarded every year to a young scientist for theoretical or experimental work in fields of fundamental or applied magnetism.
 This annual award replaces the two awards for theoretical/computational work and for experimental work, which were awarded every three years at the International Conference on Magnetism (ICM).

-The awardee will be selected by a committee composed of the members of the IUPAP Magnetism Committee (C9), together with past recipients of the Magnetism Award.
+The awardee will be selected by a committee composed of members of the IUPAP Commission on Magnetism (C9), together with past recipients of the Magnetism Award and Néel Medal.
 Nominations may be made by anyone interested in the field of magnetism.
+Nominations for outstanding women and under-represented minority candidates are encouraged.

 – Curriculum vitae of the candidate, which must not exceed two pages in length.

-– List of 6 of the candidate’s most significant publications, including citation information, not to exceed one page.
+– List of six of the candidate’s most significant publications, including citation information, not to exceed one page.

 – Commentary on the publications, which makes the case for the award, not to exceed two pages.